-At Pathfinder, we draw a clear distinction between our Core Portfolios (segregated stocks, bonds and cash) and our Pathfinder Funds (our private specialty pooled funds).
+At Pathfinder, we draw a clear distinction between our Core Portfolio (segregated stocks, bonds and cash) and our Pathfinder Funds (our private specialty pooled funds).
 The investment profiles of these two “baskets” are quite different.
 The North American Equity Portfolio is managed to produce broad, equity-like market returns but with less risk.
-The Pathfinder Funds are specialty mandates and are very different vs. a traditional long-only blue-chip portfolio.
-We believe that the combination of these two baskets should produce results that are better than broad equity markets alone, for any equity risk level, when combined in various mixes based on client objectives: this is the core belief of Our Investment Thesis.
-Blending between these two baskets and investment grade bonds, where needed, allows your portfolio manager to target essentially any return and risk level that is appropriate for your situation and financial goals.
-This is also why your financial plan and relationship with your Investment Counsellor is so important.
-Clear communication and expectations should allow us to meet your goals over time.
+The Pathfinder Funds have specialty mandates and are very different vs. a traditional long-only blue-chip portfolio.
+Our investment thesis is that the combination of these two baskets should produce results that are better than broad equity markets for any given risk level when combined in various mixes, based on client objectives.
+Blending between these two baskets and fixed income, where appropriate, allows your portfolio manager to target essentially any return and risk level that is appropriate to your situation and financial goals.

 The North America Equity Portfolio is the blue-chip part of your portfolio.
 It should generate long-run equity returns.
 We select stocks from a list of high-quality, stable cash-flowing companies and allocate to cash when we feel there is too much risk in financial markets or when stock prices are too high (the two are not the same).
-We also use a 9% long-run cost of equity capital (similar to the long run return of global equities) as one of the more significant valuation tests when we consider adding a company as an investment into our portfolios.
+We also use a 9% long-run cost of capital (similar to the long run return of global equities as represented by the MSCI World Index) as one of the more significant valuation tests when we consider adding a company as an investment into our portfolios.
 If we are doing our job correctly, we should generate equity like returns with less market risk.
 We then use the “budgeted risk” saving in this part of the portfolio to allocate capital to the Pathfinder Funds.

 The Pathfinder Funds are more aggressive by comparison and are managed for performance (either absolute or relative).
 Furthermore, each of the risk profiles and investment processes are quite different.
-This is by design so that we do not introduce a high level of correlation either between each fund or the Equity Portfolio.
-As a generalization, the funds are able to use derivatives, leverage, shorting, trade physical commodities, own private companies and typically have higher position concentration.
-Each fund has its own mandate, and a short one-line description is outlined on the next page.
-Over the coming weeks, you will receive portfolio manager reviews that will dive into more detail about each mandate and fund.
+This is by design so that we do not introduce a high level of correlation between each fund and the Equity Portfolio.
+As a generalization, the funds are able to use derivatives, leverage, shorting, trade physical commodities, own privates and typically have higher position concentration.
+Each fund has its own mandate and a short one-line description is outlined on the next page.
+Over the coming weeks, you will receive portfolio manager reviews that will dive into more detail about each fund.